-Students seeking a minor in Environmental Science & Sustainability will customize a course of study that will allow them to develop a basic knowledge of biological, physical and social scientific perspectives on environment.
+Students seeking a minor in Environmental & Sustainability Sciences will customize a course of study that will allow them to develop a basic knowledge of biological, physical and social scientific perspectives on environment.
 The minor is designed to allow students with a wide diversity of interests to gain confidence in their understanding of sustainability and the complex interactions and interdependencies that characterize ecosystems and relationships between society and environment.
 Building literacy and comprehension across relevant disciplines is a fundamental step toward effective engagement with sustainability and can provide students with highly desirable communication and systems-thinking skills for the job market.

 Students in the minor will craft their own course of study.
 A minimum of 13 credits is required.
 Students must take one course from each of the five categories below, at least two of which must be at the 3000-level or higher.
 A list of 3 and 4 credit course options is provided for the first four categories to support students’ choices.
 The 1 credit colloquium (SNES 2000) is required.
 All courses except SNES 2000 must be taken for a letter grade, and a grade of “C” or better must be recorded.
 Any undergraduate student at Cornell may enroll in the minor, and there are no penalties for double-counting courses toward this minor and a student’s major.